 - eduPersonTargetedID: This ID gives anonymous user authentication, but still gives the service the ability to track a particular user from login session to login session.
 This ID is different on different services for a particular user.

 - eduPersonPrincipalName: This is the “Feide ID”.
 This is a valid and unique user ID as long as the person is a member of an educational institution.

 - norEduPersonNIN: This is intended as a lifelong personal identity number.
-In the cases where a key is needed to combine information from other governmental information sources, this ID can be used.
+Where a key is needed to combine information from other governmental information sources, this ID can be used.

-- Contains the school’s organization number, which uniquely identifies the school.
+- Contains the schools’ organization numbers, which uniquely identify the schools.

 - If there is a primary school registered for the user, this school is listed first.

 - For users in higher education, only the organization number of the home organization is listed.

 For pupils in primary and secondary education it is intended to populate the eduPersonEntitlement attribute with Grep-codes.
 Grep-codes can be used to express a pupil’s grade, subjects, major area etc. For further information please contact Feide.

 The attributes are transmitted from the IdP to the SP wrapped in a SAML assertion.
 The SAML specification only specify an attribute name-value pair relationship.
 It does not specify how to map a tree like information structure into a flat name-value pair message structure.
 This chapter will explain how Feide organizes this information in the SAML assertion.